-Having a camera on our phones makes it easy to take photos.
-Without the worry of running out of film we take a lot of photos, especially vacation photos.
+Having a camera on our phones makes it easy to take pictures.
+So we take a lot of photos these days, especially vacation photos.
 But then, we have a lot of photos.
+What do we do with them?

 Despite my best intention my photos sit on my phone forever, waiting to be printed, artfully displayed around the house or creatively organized in albums.

-I really do mean to organize them….one of these days.
+I really do mean to organize my vacation pics….one of these days.
 I want to be able to look at our photos without having to whip out my phone—and I want to make space for more photos.

 Well, I got to thinking, there must be ways to display vacation photos that are either so cool or so easy I won’t be able to resist finally getting them off my phone.